 Yes and no. Google Pay and Apple Pay allow recurring orders.
 However, these payment methods are only shown to certain visitors (such as those on an iPhone in the case of Apple Pay).
 If you don’t see an option to check out with either Google or Apple Pay, you can use your credit card on the checkout page to purchase a recurring order.

 Can I change the renewal day/date or the time interval on a recurring order?

 Yes, we can make that change for you.
-Let us know via email or online contact form what you want to change.
+Let us know what you want to change via email or online contact form.
 For example, if the day of the week orders tend to arrive is inconvenient for you, let us know what days work better.
-Or, if you want to change the interval from every week to every two weeks, for example, let us know that.
+Or, if you want to change the interval from every week to every two weeks, let us know.